A graduate job in investment banking or insurance: which should I choose?

 Investment banking v. insurance: graduate starting salary

-Graduates who begin their career in investment banking tend to have the highest graduate salaries, with an average starting salary of £45,000, according to the latest survey by the Institute of Student Employers (ISE) - although that survey will reflect salaries within the largest investment banks.
+Graduates who begin their career in investment banking tend to have one of the highest graduate salaries (after law and digital), with an average starting salary of £32,900, according to the Institute of Student Employers' (ISE) 2018 student recruitment survey – although that survey reflects salaries within the largest investment banks.
 Other sources indicate a wider range of salaries within the profession, with some starting around £35,000 to £38,000.
 But for those who are able to make their way up the promotion ladder, wages and bonuses can push take-home pay into the six-figure bracket.

-The ISE survey indicated that graduates beginning in insurance will start on an average salary of £33,000, although – again – there are smaller firms that pay less (around £27,000) especially outside London).
+The ISE survey indicated that graduates beginning in insurance (categorised as banking and financial services) will start on an average salary of £31,244, although – again – there are smaller firms that pay less (around £27,000) especially outside London.
 Salaries can grow to those of top-level investment bankers but this will depend on what type of insurance you are working in and the career path you choose.
 This means there is an immediate difference in terms of wages, but people working in both industries have the chance of earning an impressive salary as their career progresses.

 - Graduate salaries in investment banking and investment